debashisbiswas/word-of-the-day/README.md

     pip install -r requirements.txt

 ## Usage
-    python main.py
+    python main.py [word]
-When the program is run, you will be prompted to type in your word.
+The optional 'word' argument corresponds to your selected word.
+When the program is run, you will be prompted to type in your word if it was not specified as an argument.
 The word must be in kana or kanji.
 If your word is a verb, it must be in dictionary form.

 ## Output
 When your word is found, the program will contain the following information, using a common post format for the #japanese channel.